wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 Also: when a state is subject to multiple constraints of the same type (e.g. zero constraints on several indices), we might as well enforce those constraints simultaneously.
-Let's add support for passing a list of indices to `__init__`.
+Let's implement this by making `__init__` accept a variable number of indices, not just one.

-And while we're at it, we'll want our other constraint types to support the same pattern, so let's pull that logic out into a superclass and subclass it:
+While we're at it, we'll want our other constraint types to support that same pattern, so let's pull that logic out into a superclass and subclass it:

 ```python